Dime Building

 719 Griswold Street in downtown Detroit

 Daniel Hudson Burnham, born in New York state in 1846, moved to Chicago with his parents at age eight.
 He was a serious student, so he applied to Yale and Harvard.
 Both colleges rejected him so he moved West and unsuccessfully sought political office.
 He returned to Chicago and began working as an apprentice draftsman for an architectural firm in the early 1870s.
-This was a fortunate time to be an architect in Chicago since Mrs. O’Leary's cow started the fire that destroyed most of the city in 1871.
+This was a fortunate time to be an architect in Chicago since Mrs. O’Leary's cow ignited the fire that destroyed most of the city in 1871.
 Burnham went to work with William LeBaron Jenney who played a key role in the development of skyscrapers since he helped to design steel-faced buildings that evolved into the modern skyscraper.
-By 1873, Burnham began a partnership with John Root, one that was both financially productive and extremely innovative.
-They not only designed massive and elegant homes for Chicago’s prosperous families, but then went on to design larger and larger multi-story buildings using iron and steel so that external walls could bear weight.
-After John Root’s death in 1891, Burnham headed his own firm and, for twenty years, his company was, quite likely, the most productive and innovative architectural business in the country.
-Root and Burnham designed the 20-story Masonic Temple Building that opened in Chicago in 1893, arguably the nation’s first skyscraper.
+Jenney served briefly as a professor of architecture at the University of Michigan in Ann Arbor and he designed the impressive Deke Shant that still stands in downtown Ann Arbor.
+However, he insisted upon living in Chicago while commuting to Ann Arbor on the Michigan Central.
+Apparently, the University did not appreciate that arrangement and did not encoaurge him to remain on the faculty.

 Burnham also became famous as a city planner.
 Indeed, his reputation as a planner rivals or exceeds his reputation as an architect.
-He played an important role in not only the design of the impressive buildings of the 1893 Chicago Exposition, but entire grounds.
+He played an important role in not only the design of the impressive buildings of the 1893 Chicago Exposition, but the entire grounds.
 The City Beautiful movement—one that Burnham promoted—developed from that 1893 worlds fair.
 Detroit’s Cultural Center on Woodward is a direct outcome of that movement.
 To improve the quality of life in his city and make it attractive, Philip Breitmeyer—a florist who served as mayor in 1909 and 1910—appointed a commission to plan an impressive Detroit.
 Daniel Burnham served on that commission, but I believe that Charles Blessing was the key designer who proposed what we now see at the Cultural Center.

 Air conditioning was unavailable in 1910 and electric lights were, apparently, less efficient than the ones we have today.
 This motivated Burnham to incorporate a design that provided a window for ventilation and light in every office.
 You will notice the light well as soon as you enter the lobby of the Dime Building.
 This one faces Griswold and clearly illustrates this typical feature of Burnham’s Chicago style skyscrapers.
 Just to the east on Griswold, you will see the Ford Building that Burnham designed for its 1909 opening.
 In that one, Burnham’s light well is invisible from Griswold.